-Use equivalent fractions as a strategy to add and subtract fractions.
+A. Use equivalent fractions as a strategy to add and subtract fractions.

-- 1. Add and subtract fractions with unlike denominators (including mixed numbers) by replacing given fractions with equivalent fractions. in such a way as to produce an equivalent sum or difference with a like denominator.
+- 1. Add and subtract fractions with unlike denominators (including mixed numbers) by replacing given fractions with equivalent fractions in such a way as to produce an equivalent sum or difference with a like denominator.
+It is not necessary at this grade level to simplify the sum or difference.
 For example, 2/3 + 5/4 = 8/12 + 15/12 = 23/12.
-(In general, a/b + c/d = (ad + bc)/bd.)
-See note in introduction. - 2.
+(In general, a/b + c/d = (ad + bc)/bd.) - 2.
 Solve word problems involving addition and subtraction of fractions. - a.
 Solve word problems involving addition and subtraction of fractions referring to the same whole, including cases of unlike denominators, e.g., by using visual fraction models or equations to represent the problem. - b.
 Use benchmark fractions and number sense of fractions to estimate mentally and assess the reasonableness of answers.
 For example, recognize an incorrect result 2/5 + 1/2 = 3/7, by observing that 3/7 < 1/2.

-Apply and extend previous understandings of multiplication and division to multiply and divide fractions.
+B. Apply and extend previous understandings of multiplication and division to multiply and divide fractions.